Grocery-carrying robots are coming. Do we need them?

 Other startups like Starship Technologies have a more conventional business plan for their own delivery robots.
 The company charges a delivery fee starting at $1.99 if you order its rovers to bring you a Starbucks coffee or a lunch from Panda Express.

 So far, the best habitat to find Starship’s six-wheelers are relatively confined spaces such as college campuses; the University of Houston and the University of Wisconsin-Madison rolled them out this fall.
-The robots, which look like oversized ice chests on wheels, can carry up to 20 pounds.
+The robots, which look like oversized ice chests on wheels, can carry up to 20 pounds (9 kilograms).

 “I love them.
 I think they’re so cute!”
 University of Houston freshman Sadie Garcia said as one of the machines rolled up with a bagel sandwich she’d ordered.
 She said she was so cold she didn’t want to leave her dorm.